 Conophytum brunneum S.A.Hammer

-This species is native to South Africa (near Nuwerus, Western Cape), where it occurs in scattered clumps on partially shaded, west-facing quartzitic or sandstone slopes.
+This species is native to South Africa (near Nuwerus, Western Cape).
+It occurs in scattered clumps on partially shaded west-facing quartzitic or sandstone slopes.

 The specific epithet "brunneum (BROO-nee-um)" is the neuter form of the Latin adjective "brunneus," meaning "brown," and refers to the color of the bodies.

 How to Grow and Care for Conophytum brunneum